Kicksecure/security-misc/README.md

 -   Entirely disables the SysRq key so that the Secure Attention Key (SAK) can no longer be utilised.
 See [documentation](https://www.kicksecure.com/wiki/SysRq).

--   Provide option to disable unprivileged user namespaces as they can lead to privilege escalation.
+-   Provide the option to disable unprivileged user namespaces as they can lead to substantial privilege escalation.

 -   Restrict kernel profiling and the performance events system to `CAP_PERFMON`.